daronphang/coding_resources/databases/mongo_DB/basics.md

 ## Mongo DB:
+Has GUI called MonogoDB Compass.
 For relations, can have nested/embedded documents or references.

 ```
 // nested document